 Work felt like dejavu to me.
 Move pallets, stock juice, zone and repeat.
 Worse than the boredom was the employees, who complained like there was no tomorrow.

 I wish they complained about something new, but nope.
 Same thing over and over.
 No wonder I felt like an outcast.
-It was draining, so I stayed to myself and mediated on my breaks to stabilize myself.
+It was draining, so I stayed to myself and meditated on my breaks to stabilize myself.

 I never knew how bad stress could get.
 Stress will cause you to lose and gain weight, experience anxiety attacks or excruciating body pain.
-You can even develop heart problems and possible mental illnesses, from being so stressed for so long and like many people in America, myself included, want to commit suicide.
+You can even develop heart problems and possible mental illnesses from being so stressed for so long and like many people in America, myself included, want to commit suicide.

 What is it, 3 out of 5 Americans are on antidepressants or mode stabilizers?